hseag/PreON/README.md

 You need at least 30 GB free disk space.

+This git repository uses [Git LFS](https://git-lfs.github.com/).
+Before cloning this repository, you must install the git lfs extension.
+An installation guide is [here](https://git-lfs.github.com/).
+The download as zip does not work, because all the large files are missing.

 ## Build
 Clone this repository and type `make` in the root of the repository.
 The build process can last several hours.